shubham151-asu/FLAppV1/README.md

 	python server.py

-To run the gracefully First start the server and then start all clients
+To run the program gracefully, first start the server and then start all clients